The microbrewing industry is growing tremendously, and now aspiring beer brewers can get the training they need starting at community college.

 The class at Appalachian State University, titled The Science, History and Business

-of Beer and Brewing, is offered to 15 of the school's upper classmen every semester.
+of Beer and Brewing, is offered to 15 members of the school's upper class every semester.
 According to a report in The Appalachian, classes include instruction on evaluating beers, style categories used to identify flavor compounds and tasting analysis.
 The idea for the course came in 2009 from chemistry professor Brett Taubman and biology professor Shea R. Tuberty.

 Taubman told The Appalachian, "The main goal behind the course is to increase the appreciation of beer."
 By increasing appreciation, the school hopes to reduce binge drinking and alcohol abuse on the campus

 Moving to the business end of brewing will be unchartered territory for the school, however, Taub told the Star, "With the production license, it is sort of untrodden territory.
 By getting the permitting, we'll be absolutely compliant under the eyes of the state and ABC.
 If we want to take it to the next level and sell the product, that's great because it makes it a self-sustaining program."

 This video discusses the exam preparation course for those who would like to earn the Institute of Brewing & Distilling General Certificate in Brewing at Central Oregon Community College.